sureshsudhakaran/checkers-ls2/README.md

 ============
 Created by :
-Suresh Sudhakaran, Computer Science and Engineering, NIT Calicut
+Suresh Sudhakaran, Department of Computer Science and Engineering, NIT Calicut

 Under the guidance of
-Dr. K Muralikrishnan, Computer Science and Engineering, NIT Calicut.
+Dr. K Muralikrishnan, Department of Computer Science and Engineering, NIT Calicut.

-For any queries/bug reports, contact sureshsn.2010@gmail.com
+For any queries/bug reports, please contact sureshsn.2010@gmail.com